Certain license types that

 directly attached via USB.

-Many current USB stick
+Many USB stick

-these brands: SanDisk, Imation,
+these brands for example: SanDisk, Imation,

 Kingston, Intenso, TDK, Verbatim, Toshiba, Sony, I-O DATA, Buffalo, ADATA,